 Polyus (also known as “Skif”) evolved into an enormous eighty-ton station equipped with a one-megawatt carbon dioxide laser.
 Initially designed with missile interception in mind, à la SDI, the program objectives shifted exclusively towards a more achievable goal, engaging United States anti-missile satellites.
 Towards this end, the craft would have also had an aircraft cannon for short-range defense (sort of like Salyut 3) and possibly “nuclear space mines” (I don’t think these were ever anywhere near deployment).
 Actual details about what the flown Polyus article did and did not carry are rather sparse; the program as a whole remains shrouded in mystery, being a top-secret military project and all that, and in any case Polyus was launched incomplete, as a stripped-down, cobbled-together testbed of different technologies.
 According to Weapons and Warfare (see citations), the final iteration of the laser was only able to take out sensors rather than entire satellites.

 Not that it ended up mattering.
-While the Energia booster took off just fine, and in fact performed without any major failures, the Polyus spacecraft itself crashed into the Pacific Ocean.
+While the Energia booster took off just fine, the Polyus spacecraft itself crashed into the Pacific Ocean.
 Why did this happen?
 Well, Polyus was launched upside-down, for reasons related to dynamic stresses on the side of the carrier rocket, so after separating from Energia it was to complete its orbital insertion by flipping 180 degrees and activating the engines on the Functional Cargo Block.
 Unfortunately some technicians had installed a faulty inertial guidance sensor, and a 180-degree turn became a 360-degree one.
 The orbital burn had the exact opposite effect.
 Polyus was a complete loss, and since it was 1987, with the communist system on the brink of collapse, the Soviets could not afford a second attempt.

 There is a big upside, of course—thirty years later, Polyus gives space nerds like me something cool to talk about, a vital benefit that the craft’s designers surely did not realize at the time.